IowaDave/Slow-That-Uno-Down/README.md

 Where did "12" come from?

 Visit page 196.
 Exhibit 2 shows a portion of Table 20-4.
-"12" was chosen because it corresponds to 9600 BAUD at 1 MHz when the "U2X" bit is set to 1.
+"12" was chosen because it corresponds to 9600 Baud at 1 MHz when the "U2X" bit is set to 1.
 We look in that column because the Arduino instruction, ```Serial.begin()```, sets the U2X bit to 1.

 ![Excerpt of Baud rate table](images/UBRR.png)<br>
 **Exhibit 2** Excerpt from datasheet table 20-4